kimeshan/mixpanel-puller/README.md

 It consist of two main runnable scripts:

-1. funnels_script.py - Pulls funnel data from Mixpanel and inserts it into the funnel transactions (funnel_trans) table.
+1. funnels_script.py - Pulls funnel data from Mixpanel for the previous 7 days (script to run once a week) and inserts it into the funnel transactions (funnel_trans) table.

-2. raw_export_script.py - Pulls raw event data from Mixpanel for the previous day and inserts it into 4 tables:
+2. raw_export_script.py - Pulls raw event data from Mixpanel for the previous day (script to run daily) and inserts it into 4 tables:
 *event_def: Event definitions table
 *event_trans: Event transactions table.
 *property_def: Property definitions table.